armaan-vala/AI-ATS-HR-Automation-System/README.md

 ![Hero Image](assets/homepages.png)

-**TalentOS** is an enterprise-grade, event-driven SaaS platform designed to automate the entire lifecycle of Human Resources—from recruitment to onboarding and daily management.
+**TalentOS** is an enterprise-grade, event-driven SaaS platform designed to automate the lifecycle of Human Resources from recruitment to onboarding and daily management.

 Unlike traditional HR tools that act as simple data entry forms, TalentOS acts as an **Intelligent Agent** working alongside your team.
 It utilizes **Generative AI (LLMs)**, **RAG (Retrieval-Augmented Generation)**, and **Asynchronous Workers** to handle complex tasks like resume scoring, policy answering, and leave approval automatically.